Graduate Admission Frequently Asked Questions

 It is assumed that each graduate directing student will direct a one-act play during the first semester, a new play (from a graduate plawright in the first and seconds years of the program, a graduate production in the second year and a thesis production in the third year).
 Other opportunites may well present themselves in addition to this.

 How often will Designers get to design a production?

 All students will see their work fully realized through productions.
 The amount and content of realized work that a student does is customized to their goals and individual skill level.
 At a minimum, each graduate design student will design once a year.

 How often will I be assigned to a production as a Technical Director, a Stage Manager or a Production Manager?

 Every semester PTM graduate students are assigned to productions in various management positions, either in the School of Drama or elsewhere.
 These assignments are made based on the student's level of ability and progression through the program.
 Students often receive multiple concurrent assignments, which reflects real world multi-tasking.

-Will I get a realized production of one of my scripts?
+As a playwright, will I get a realized production of my scripts?

-In the second year of the Dramatic Writing Option final thesis plays are presented as part of the School of Drama New Works Sweries. .
-In most cases, the director is a graduate directing student and the production is supported with design elements.
+In the second year of the Dramatic Writing Option final thesis plays are presented as part of the School of Drama New Works Series.
+In most cases, the director is a graduate directing student and the production is supported with some design elements.

 What kind of financial aid is available?

-All or our graduate students receive a fellowship that covers a portion of the annual tuition.
+All or our graduate students receive a scholarship that covers a portion of the annual tuition.
 The exact amount varies.
-As long as you are in good academic standing, the fellowship will continue each year of attendance in the School of Drama.
+As long as you are in good academic standing, the scholarship will continue each year of attendance in the School of Drama.
 Nothing beyond the application and admission to the School of Drama is required for this scholarship.